Tenemo/cloud-chamber/lib/ThermalController/ThermalController.md

 - **Purpose**: Lost Modbus communication with PSU(s)
 - **Actions**:
-  - If one PSU connected, operate in degraded mode (max 5A)
+  - **SYMMETRIC SHUTDOWN**: If one PSU fails, shut down BOTH immediately
+  - No degraded mode - running one TEC creates dangerous thermal gradient
-  - Wait for reconnection
+  - Wait for reconnection with both channels at 0A
+- **Rationale**: The mechanical stress of differential expansion on the cooling assembly (and the glass chamber on top) is too high risk.
+Thermal gradients across the cold plate can damage seals, crack the vacuum chamber, or warp the aluminum plate.
 - **Exit conditions**:
   - Both PSUs reconnected → STARTUP (safe restart)